klara-chmura/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/processforce.md

    </div>
 </details>

-Fills in Batches and Serial Numbers in appropriate Quality Control Tests.
-After adding a Goods Receipt, Batches and Serial Numbers are created in a database and can be added to Quality Control Tests, which were created when the related Batches and Serial Numbers were still not present in a database.
+This job populates Batches and Serial Numbers into the relevant Quality Control Tests.
+After a Goods Receipt is added, Batches and Serial Numbers are created in the database and can be assigned to Quality Control Tests that were previously created before the related Batches and Serial Numbers were available in the database.

 **This job improves ProcessForce performance**.